- Comprehensive Eye Exams

 Comprehensive Eye Exams

-We recommend scheduling an appointment once a year to ensure your eyes and vision remain healthy.
+We recommend scheduling an appointment once a year (or at least every two years) to ensure your eyes and vision remain healthy.
 If you have been diagnosed with an eye condition, it may be recommended to schedule an eye evaluation more frequently.
+Learn more about the steps of a comprehensive eye examination here.

 Nowadays, most people prefer contacts over glasses.
 Contact lenses offer freedom from glasses at any age.
 Within recent years, there are even multifocal contact lenses, which allow clear, comfortable vision at distance and at near without the need for reading glasses!
 If you are interested in contact lenses, let your eye doctor know prior to your appointment.
 We want to ensure that we offer the best possible contact lenses option for your lifestyle and everyday needs!